mrhdias/stator/README.md

 Experimental and very young HTTP Server write in [Nim](https://nim-lang.org/).

 ## How to test?
-Install nim and run this command (I have only tested with the 0.19.4 version of Nim and Linux)
+Install nim and run this command (Tested with the 0.19.6 version of Nim and Linux)

         $ git clone https://github.com/mrhdias/StatorHTTPServer
         $ cd StatorHTTPServer